 Despite the growth that has taken place in recent years, Jefferson County is still a largely rural county, with approximately 81% of the County's land located within the rural zoning district.
 One step towards quality land use and reducing the conversion of farmland to urban sprawl is clustered development.
-To reduce the conversion of farmland and the spread of sprawl, the Plan recommends that clustering should be the preferred method of any rural residential development.
+To reduce the conversion of farmland and the spread of sprawl, the Plan recommends that clustering should be the preferred method of any rural development.
 This would have land owners group small lots in a traditional rural community pattern.
 In order to retain the maximum amount of land as open space or rural economic activity, the open space requirement for residential cluster development shall be met by the residue which will retain no development rights.
-Rural properties outside the UGBs, PGAs, or GMBs are allowed to develop using the standard of one lot per 15 acres and a cluster development of one lot per ten acres.
-Clustering is the preferred method of any rural residential development in order to retain the maximum amount of land as open space or rural economic activity.
+Rural properties outside the UGB, PGA, or GMB can subdivide as a cluster development following the 1 lot per 5 acres requirement and preserving 50% or more of the land as green space.
+Alternatively, a cluster development can preserve more than 50% of the land as green space by following the sliding scale found in the Zoning & Land Development Ordinance.
+Clustering is the preferred method of any rural development in order to retain the maximum amount of land as open space or rural economic activity.